anishmss/bioinfo_intro_dlsu/chapters/rna_seq/rna_seq_intro.md

 A typical study design where gene expression is compared across case and control samples..
 ```

-There are many traditional lab techniques to quantitate gene expression, which is the abundance of mature RNA transcribed from a gene (e.g. ).
+There are many traditional lab techniques to quantitate gene expression, which is the abundance of mature RNA transcribed from a gene (e.g. variants of PCR, [microarray](https://www.nature.com/scitable/definition/microarray-202/)).
 Here we will focus on a [relatively new](https://doi.org/10.1038/s41576-019-0150-2) technology called RNA-seq, which utilizes modern sequencers to sequence all RNA molecules present in the specimen.

 ## RNA-seq and the data-generation process
 The typical  data generation process of RNA-seq goes as follows (see figure below).
 From a biological sample, [mature RNA](eukaryotic-transcription)is extracted.
 Ribosomal RNA (rRNA) make up a vast majority (80-90%) of RNA in a cell, and it is excluded them from extraction by selectively degrading them or selectively extract only RNAs with a [poly-A tail](https://www.nature.com/scitable/definition/.poly-a-tail-276/) while rRNAs don't have such tails.
 This can be used as signatures to selective extraction.
 There are also techniques to selectively degrade rRNA.
 Next, the RNA molecules are fragmented, and  double-stranded cDNA molecules are synthesized from the RNA fragments.
 The cDNA are sequenced using a high-throughput sequencer, resulting in a huge sequence dataset.